Today I went to Guánica, and as any islander will tell you, there is a lot of Puerto Rico in between the capital and Guánica.

 Marlena Fitzpatrick and her mother took me down a backroad which winded its way from Trujillo Alto to the Carraízo Dam, where we caught sight of a massive helicopter that lifted off, a long thick rope trailing behind it.
 The helicopter slowly, carefully swung the rope to the top of a nearby hilltop where a crew worked on raising a downed utility pole which had carried power above the treetops.
 Within earshot of the chopper, the dam itself appeared neglected in the same way that the bridges and railroads and old factories of Rust Belt America do, as a relic of earlier, more hopeful days now only vaguely remembered by a few locals.
 (The dam began operating in 1953, a year after the Commonwealth of Puerto Rico was constituted.)

 That backroad though, namely the trees slanting along each side of it, looked something prehistoric.
 It was as if, a short while before I arrived (the island is already greening), some monstrous creature—a pack of them, in fact—had risen up out of the sea and stormed its way across the island.
 Most of the trees are gnarled and partially bald; normally I would use “were,” but they are mangled still and will continue to be for the next few months at least; part of the “new normal” is this dissolution of the firm distinctions which once existed between past, present and future tenses.
-Whatever happened after Hurricane María stomped across the island is still happened and will continue into tomorrow.
+Whatever happened after Hurricane María stomped across the island is still happening and will continue into tomorrow.
 Or in other words, que era, será.

 Practically every other house and place of business in Puerto Rico is either abandoned or up for sale.
 Let me rephrase that for my fellow Puerto Ricans living out there in the Diaspora, many of whom are loving the island, as I did, from a disrespectful distance: Puerto Rico is emptying and going for cheap.
 Bars and banks in picturesque Viejo San Juan are shuttered and on the market, and that appears to be more or less reality for the foreseeable future.